-Performance Indicators LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 Ineffective Improvement Necessary Effective Highly Effective 1.9 Set High Expectations for Academic Success -CTE teacher rarely or never sets high expectations for students. -CTE teacher sets high expectations for some students but not others. -CTE teacher sets high expectations for students of all levels. -CTE teacher involves students in forming achievement goals for themselves and analyzing their progress. -CTE teacher ignores students'-students' lack of effort, performance, or achievement. -CTE teacher allows students to settle for minimal effort, performance, or achievement. -CTE teacher causes students to be excited about their work, to exert great effort, and to value academic successes. -CTE teacher fails to acknowledge students' academic successes. -CTE teacher inconsistently acknowledges student academic successes -CTE teacher acknowledges student academic successes -CTE teacher inspires students to demonstrate high expectations for their academic successes. -CTE teacher fails to develop a plan for the transition of students to post-secondary education or training. -CTE teacher begins to develop a plan for the transition of students to post-secondary education or training. -CTE teacher implements a plan for the transition of students to post-secondary education or training for the majority of students. -CTE teacher implements a plan to transition to post-secondary education or training plan for all students.
+] Performance Indicators LEVEL 1 Ineffective LEVEL 2 Improvement Necessary LEVEL 3 Effective LEVEL 4 Highly Effective 1.9 1.9 Set High Expectations for Academic Success -CTE teacher rarely or never sets high expectations for students. -CTE teacher sets high expectations for some students but not others. -CTE teacher sets high expectations for students of all levels. -CTE teacher involves students in forming achievement goals for themselves and analyzing their progress. -CTE teacher ignores students'-students' lack of effort, performance, or achievement. -CTE teacher allows students to settle for minimal effort, performance, or achievement. -CTE teacher causes students to be excited about their work, to exert great effort, and to value academic successes. -CTE teacher fails to acknowledge students' academic successes. -CTE teacher inconsistently acknowledges student academic successes -CTE teacher acknowledges student academic successes -CTE teacher inspires students to demonstrate high expectations for their academic successes. -CTE teacher fails to develop a plan for the transition of students to post-secondary education or training. -CTE teacher begins to develop a plan for the transition of students to post-secondary education or training. -CTE teacher implements a plan for the transition of students to post-secondary education or training for the majority of students. -CTE teacher implements a plan to transition to post-secondary education or training plan for all students.

-Per formance Indicators LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 Ineffective Improvement Necessary Effective Highly Effective 2.1 Engage Families in Student Learning -CTE teacher makes no attempt to -CTE teacher proactively contacts parents and guardians regularly for disciplinary and academic progress updates. -CTE teacher encourages frequent communication with parents or guardians, for disciplinary and academic progress updates, on multiple, documented occasions. - CTE teacher never contacts parents. - CTE teacher rarely contacts parents to inform them of course content. - CTE teacher contacts parents to inform them of course content. - CTE teacher frequently contacts parents to inform them of course content. - CTE teacher rarely or never responds to contact from parents. - CTE teacher responds to contact from parents, but response may be delayed. - CTE teacher responds promptly to contact from parents. - CTE teacher is available to address concerns in a timely and positive manner, when necessary, beyond school requirements.
+Per rformance Indicators LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 Ineffective Improvement Necessary Effective Highly Effective 2.1 Engage Families in Student Learning -CTE teacher makes no attempt to communicate with parents or guardians. -CTE teacher communicates with parents or guardians minimally. -CTE teacher proactively contacts parents and guardians regularly for disciplinary and academic progress updates. -CTE teacher encourages frequent communication with parents or guardians, for disciplinary and academic progress updates, on multiple, documented occasions. - CTE teacher rarely contacts parents to inform them of course content. - CTE teacher contacts parents to inform them of course content. - CTE teacher frequently contacts parents to inform them of course content. - CTE teacher rarely or never responds to contact from parents. - CTE teacher responds to contact from parents, but response may be delayed. - CTE teacher responds promptly to contact from parents. - CTE teacher is available to address concerns in a timely and positive manner, when necessary, beyond school requirements.

-Pe Performance Indicators LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 Ineffective Improvement Necessary Effective Highly Effective 2.2 Work-Based Learning Opportunities -CTE teacher shows no evidence of providing any work-based learning opportunities for students. -CTE teacher provides minimal work-based learning opportunities linked directly to student learning. -CTE teacher provides many work-based learning opportunities linked directly to student learning. -CTE teacher develops relationships with businesses and organizations that provide sustainable work-based learning opportunities linked directly to student learning. -CTE teacher has little or no documented communication between the school and business or organization providing the work-based learning opportunity. -CTE teacher has documented ongoing or one-way communication between the school and businesses or organization that provide work-based learning opportunities for students. -CTE teacher has documented ongoing and two-way communication between the school and businesses or organizations providing the work-based learning opportunity.
+Pe rformance Indicators LEVEL 1 Ineffective LEVEL 2 Improvement Necessary LEVEL 3 Effective LEVEL 4 Highly Effective 2.2 Work-Based Learning Opportunities -CTE teacher shows no evidence of providing any work-based learning opportunities for students. -CTE teacher provides minimal work-based learning opportunities linked directly to student learning -CTE teacher provides many work-based learning opportunities linked directly to student learning.
+CTE teacher develops relationships with pousinesses and organizations that provide sustainable work-based learning opportunities inked directly to student learning.
+CTE teacher has documented ongoing and wo-way communication between the school and -CTE teacher has little or no documented communication between the school and business or organization providing the work-based learning opportunity. -CTE teacher has documented ongoing or one-way communication between the school and businesses or organization that provide work-based learning opportunities for students. -CTE teacher has documented ongoing and two-way communication between the school and businesses or organizations providing the work-based learning opportunity.